Haziq2602/nihongo-mori/README.md

 *   **Practical Examples:** See and hear each kana used in a common Japanese word.
 *   **Gamified Quizzes:** Test your knowledge at the end of each lesson.
 Quizzes feature audio hints, and you'll need to pass to unlock the next set of characters.
 *   **Detailed Progress Tracking:** The app remembers which lessons you've completed and which kana you've learned.
 The quiz results screen shows detailed stats on your accuracy with and without using audio hints, helping you identify areas for improvement.
-*   **AI Sentence Builder:** Use the kana you've mastered to generate simple, custom example sentences with the help of Google's Gemini model, powered by Genkit.
+*   **Word Generator:** Use the kana you've mastered to generate simple, custom example words from a pre-written vocabulary list.

 ## Tech Stack